Levels of learning

-- A science-based course contains certain facts, such as terminology or formulae that students need to be able to remember, understand and apply.
-These are lower order thinking skills for which appropriate teaching approaches would be giving students opportunities for drill and practice, and appropriate assessment could be exams focusing on recall and application of facts.
+- A science-based course contains certain facts, such as terminology or formulae, that students need to be able to remember, understand and apply.
+These are lower order thinking skills for which appropriate teaching approaches would include giving students opportunities for drill and practice, and appropriate assessment could be exams focusing on recall and application of facts.

 SOLO (Structure of Observed Learning Outcomes) taxonomy developed by Biggs and Collis (1982), also categorises levels of thinking and learning in terms of complexity, thus being useful when we want to examine the quality of student learning and understanding.
 Check out this clip on the SOLO taxonomy – explained using lego!